jstumr/finaltest/README.md

 ##### Applications("Service") :
 You can use the PostgreSQL JDBC driver to connect your applications to your PostgreSQL DB instance.

-To access the database, in Spring Boot application, database host,port,db name,username and password are set as variable in "application.yml".
+To access the database, in Spring Boot application, database host,port,db name,username and password are set through "application.yml".

 ```java
 spring: